gabyiman99/House-Price-Prediction/README.md

  * Debug mode: on<br>
 6. Click on the local link, and the web will start.<br>

+## Development Flow
+### 1. Model Development
+There are a total of 6 processes in our model development, stated as follows:<br>
+* Data Acquisition
+* Train-Test Split
+* Feature Selection
+* Model Training
+* Model Evaluation

 ## Procedures
 To be able to give a prediction on the price of a house with certain features, we need to [generate a model](https://github.com/gabyiman99/House-Price-Prediction/blob/master/HousePrice.ipynb) that fits well.
 To be able to do so, we need to get some training and validation data to help train our model so we can get a model than can make accurate predictions.
 We used both random forest and linear regression to compare the results.
 There were problems with linear regression, so we decided to use the random forest algorithm as our predictor.